FREE SHIPPING ON ORDERS OVER $50

 Some crucial differences can throw the balance toward one or the other.

-• Whey protein isolate tastes better.
-Again, this may seem a trifling consideration, but stacked with everything else, it may matter.
+Whey protein isolate tastes better.
+Again, this may seem a trifling consideration, but stacked with everything else, it matters.
 Whey protein concentrate tends to have a chalky flavor and an unpleasant aftertaste.
 Whey protein isolate just tastes smoother and has no aftertaste.

 In the final analysis, whey protein isolate is the better form of protein supplement.